Tweed Day Surgery

 Tweed Day Surgery's survey results are also monitored by the Quality Department at Healthscope Corporate Office.
 Reports are presented to senior management and the Board

-One of our key questions about patient experience is the overall quality of treatment and care, which can be rated on a scale of 1 to 5, from 'very poor' to 'very good'.
+One of our key questions is about the overall quality of treatment and care, which can be rated on a scale of 1 to 5, from 'very poor' to 'very good'.
 The graph below shows patients' responses during the most recent quarter.

 This graph shows that the majority of our patients have rated their overall treatment and care at Tweed Day Surgery as 'very good.'

-The graph below shows the percentage of patients who have rated their overall treatment and care as 'very good' since we first included this question in the survey.
+The graph below shows the percentage of patients who have rated their overall treatment and care as 'very good' or 'good' since we first included this question in the survey.

-This graph shows that 'very good' ratings have been consistently above 90%.
-[Data correct as at 3 March 2021.]
+This graph shows that combined 'very good' and 'good' ratings have been consistently above 95%.
+[Data correct as at 20 July 2022]

 Net Promoter Score

-Aother key question we ask our patients is “How likely is it that you would recommend this hospital to a family meber, friend or colleague?”
-Patients can rate their response on a scale of 0 (extremely unlikely) to 10 (extremely likely).
+Another key question we ask our patients is “How likely is it that you would recommend Tweed Day Surgery to a family member, friend or colleague?”
+Patients can rate their response on a scale of 0 (Not at all likely) to 10 (Extremely likely).
 This allows us to calculate the Net Promoter Score (NPS), which is an index from -100 to +100.

 What are we doing to improve patient experience?